Sagar063/week9_ERAV4_ImageNet_ResNet-50_Model_Experiments/README.md

 # ResNet-50 from scratch on ImageNet-Mini (OneCycleLR + AMP)

 This repository trains **ResNet-50 from scratch** on **ImageNet-Mini** using **OneCycleLR** and **mixed precision (AMP)** on a **single GPU (RTX 4060 Ti, 16 GB)**.
-Outputs include TensorBoard logs, CIFAR-style CSV/Markdown logs, model summary, and optional classification report.
+Outputs include TensorBoard logs, structured CSV and Markdown training logs for each epoch, model summary, and an optional classification report

 > **Learning Rate Finder (LR-Finder)**
 > We first run LR-Finder to discover a good `max_lr`.
 LR-Finder explores a rising LR schedule and records loss vs LR, helping pick a stable yet fast starting LR.